BenchBadr/PokeemeraldTranslation/Readme.md

 # INSTRUCTIONS
-First of all, you have to launch "PokeemeraldTraductor.exe", chose a language then, you just have to wait until the traduction finish.
+First of all, you have to launch "PokeemeraldTranslator.exe", actually there is no ".exe" so, you'll just have to launch the .py script (and import the packages w/ pip if necessary) Choose a language then, you just have to wait until the traduction finish.
 A root will appear and ask you select a folder, in this folder will be saved five files :
 - `species_names.h`
 - `pokedex_text.h`
 - `item.h`